Before you appeal

 - a teacher or headteacher's supporting letter

 If the school is full and your child did not qualify, you must show why your child should have qualified.
-If something happened that affected testing, you may send details and evidence.
+If something affected testing, you might wish to send details and evidence.

 If the school is full and the panel believe your child should have passed, it does not mean they will grant a place.
 The panel will consider the school's case and then decide.
 You will need to show that your case outweighs the school's case.

 Sixth form appeals